 Before installing the CPU cooler, it is a good idea to clean the CPU cooler fan blades.
 Use a can of compressed air to remove the build-up of dust particles.
 Hold the fan blades while you are cleaning them.

 Mount the CPU cooler by putting in the screws and installing them tightly.
 For third-party air coolers, you may need to install mounting brackets underneath the processor first.
-After that proceed to the cooler.
+After that, proceed to install the cooler.

 And in case you decide to run the CPU without any thermal paste, check out the embedded article to know the aftermath of such a decision.